onSec-fr/Keepass-Enhanced-Security-Configuration/README.md

 - Everyone will have their own opinion on this.
 What I can say is that Keepass is a very good free and open source password manager.
 The product has been affected by [very few CVEs](https://www.cvedetails.com/vulnerability-list/vendor_id-12214/Keepass.html "[very few CVEs") over the past ten years.
 None of them were critical.

 ### TODO
-- Add a reference table of parameters with their role and recommended values.
 - Add mapping between known attacks and associated mitigations.

 [@onSec-fr](https://github.com/onSec-fr "@onSec-fr")